The MOOCs carnival

 I am not suggesting that MOOCs are uninteresting.
 There’s something there all right, though my thanks will go to the person who finds a less irritating label for them than ‘MOOCs’.
 I am not suggesting that higher education in future will not involve much more online provision; I’m absolutely sure it will.
 But if we are to develop a model of provision that actually has clear objectives and a sustainable resourcing basis we have to approach this differently.
 Free online courses won’t make everyone educated any more than standing at street corners handing people envelopes with $50,000 will make everyone rich.

 Right now, there is evidence that the MOOCs excitement is waning a little amongst potential users.
-This is a good time to reflect a little more about how we can innovate and develop in higher education, but without the hysteria.Explore posts in the same categories: higher education, technology comment below, or link to this permanent URL from your own site.
+This is a good time to reflect a little more about how we can innovate and develop in higher education, but without the hysteria.higher education, technology comment below, or link to this permanent URL from your own site.